alice-si/eth-storage/test/README.md

     {
         adr: "6badc9463c5cc91cbfb5176ef99a454c3c77b00e",
-        idx: stateDB.atStruct(0, 1),
+        idx: 0,
         startBlock: 1110000,
         endBlock: 1113334,
-        cb: testLog,
-        expectedOutput: '', // unnecessary field
-        msg: 'at struct(0,1) search in 3334 blocks'
-    },

-currently test cases are set to test 3 sample contracts:

-    "0x16c8985321696c21d58f3194eee166eedaf37356" have been changed 1000 times in 10000 blocks
-    "0xf0764a85241e2ad94a3c75e0a9a17d3ede3865ad" have been changed 100 times in 10000 blocks
-    "0x68abe76de1aaaace161bae789a71e54183e1df8b" have been changed 10 times in 10000 blocks
+        msg: 'sample contract get sample variable named var, when other variables changed each 14 blocks' },

 ## Folders:
+### contracts
+#### testContracts
+.sol, .abi and .bin files of tested contracts
+#### contractsHistory.txt
+All information about tested contracts (when created, when and how has changed) are in test/contracts/contractsHistory.txt
+#### contractsCreatorConsolePaste.js
+Functions for creating and changing contracts, paste it in the geth console
+#### contractsCreator.js
+Library for creating and changing contracts, saving all change and creations to files, in development...
 ### benchmark
 #### generalBenchmark.js:
-Script repeats each test case 'numberOfExecutions' and outputs full, mean, median, max and min time of execution. currently methods tested in benchmark are set to:
+Script repeats each test case from settings.js 'numberOfExecutions' and outputs full, mean, median, max and min time of execution.

-    hashSet with parallelity 8
-    set with parallelity 8
-    lastPath with parallelity 8
-    hashSet with parallelity 100

 ### plots
+You can generate test results here. plot.html displays data, grouped by test block range length, and sorted by resulted mean time, gives plot for duration, min, max, mean and median you can check each candle detailed description by clicking corresponding button.

     Use dataToGenerate.js to set test cases
-    Use plotDataGenerator.js to save results of test cases in 'results.json' Use plot.html and choos file 'results.json' to show charts (need internet connection for cdn links)
+    Use plotDataGenerator.js to save results of test cases in 'results.json' Use plot.html and choose file 'results.json' to show charts (need internet connection for cdn links)

 ### samples
-Run each test case for various implementations and outputs time of execution and found value.
+Run each test case from settings.js for various implementations and outputs time of execution and found value.

-### contract_creator
-geth console input to generate test contracts on testnet

 ## Implementation versions: